LitExtension Blog

 Cons:

-• Relies on third-party plugin maintenance
+• Depends on ongoing third-party plugin updates and support.

 If you’re comfortable working with code and want more control over the import process, you can use a custom PHP script to import users directly from a CSV file.
 This method is ideal for developers or technically advanced users who want to automate user creation without relying on plugins.